-The Clorox itself produces harsh fumes that can cause dizziness, nausea, headaches and fatigue if breathed in for long periods of time.
+The Clorox itself produces harsh fumes that can cause dizziness, nausea, headaches and fatigue if breathed in for long periods of time if you don't use Clorox safely.
 The fumes can also cause a burning sensation in the nose and throat.
 If you experience any of the side effects, move into fresh air immediately.
 Sit for several minutes, taking long, deep breathes until the feeling passes.
 By keeping the work area well-ventilated when using bleach, you will lower the possibility of experiencing these side effects.

-Once Clorox comes in contact with skin, flush the area immediately with cool water and wash for 15 minutes.
+Skin irritation will occur from exposure to Clorox bleach.
+Skin damage will result from prolonged contact with the material.
+Should Clorox come into contact with skin, flush the area immediately with cool water and wash for 15 minutes.
 Consult your primary care physician if a rash or irritation occurs.
 To prevent contact, always wear rubber gloves, long-sleeved shirt and pants when using bleach.